Before Rajasthan Win Sachin Pilot Revealed Cong’s Winning Formula

 Video Producer: Indira Basu

-Days after Rajasthan Chief Minister Vasundhara Raje’s ‘Gaurav Yatra’, and ahead of the state assembly elections later this year, the Congress party’s state President Sachin Pilot, spoke to The Quint.
+Ahead of the Rajasthan assembly elections on 7 December, the Congress party’s state President Sachin Pilot, spoke to The Quint.

 ‘Vasundhara Raje Squandered Away Her Mandate’